yggrdrasil/martini_openmm/README.md

 ## Limitations
 - Martini 2 cholesterol.
 The standard Martini 2 cholesterol topology uses a constraint network that, while can be solved by LINCS in GROMACS, cannot be solved by the Constant Constraint Matrix Approximation (CCMA) algorithm in OpenMM, thus leading to instabilities.
     - We have developed an alternative topology to be used in OpenMM.
 Before running an OpenMM Martini 2 simulation with cholesterol, the user needs to manually replace the cholesterol topology.
 The modified topology can be found in the folder `cholesterol`.
+- Electrostatics: Currently, this implementation supports reaction-field only.
 - Math in .itp files:
     - Gromacs allows for mathematical expressions to be used in .itp files.
 For example:
         - `    1     6      1   0.98112 RUBBER_FC*1.000000`